 The mayor of Wapato wanted another term.
-She got 30 votes — and then a piece of the Fed-up residents’ minds.
+She got 30 votes — and then a piece of the fed-up residents’ minds.

 Councilman Keith Workman, who led the primary field for mayor with 190 votes as of Thursday, clarified for the public-works director that he could still respond to public works-related emergencies as needed.

-The resolution also eliminatedseasonal and part-time positions as of Aug.
+The resolution also eliminated seasonal and part-time positions as of Aug.
 16. Exemptions include certified pool staff, who will be employed until Sept.
 1 — the day after the formal closing of the pool.

 Under the resolution, all nonunion, contractual or appointed employees not authorized in the budget or with contract approval from the City Council — including those serving as assistant to Orozco or Alvarez-Roa — also will be defunded.